m0k1/FairCoinWidget-Shortcode/readme.txt

 == Description ==

-This plugin adds the shortcode [coinwidget] to embed a coinwidget.com bitcoin donation button.
+This plugin adds the shortcode [coinwidget] to embed a faircoin.world FairCoin donation button.
 See http://coinwidget.com.

-To get public information about your Bitcoin address it makes queries to http://blockchain.info/address/<your public bitcoin address>.
-To get public information about your Litecoin address it makes queries to http://explorer.litecoin.net/address/<your public litecoin address>.
+To get public information about your FairCoin address it makes queries to https://chain.fair.to/address?address<your public FairCoin address>.

 == Usage ==

-Embed the short [coinwidget] anywhere in your posts or template to include a coinbase button that, when clicked, will display a address for users to send Bitcoins.
+Embed the short [coinwidget] anywhere in your posts or template to include a FairCoin button that, when clicked, will display a address for users to send FairCoins.

-Supported attributes as documented here http://coinwidget.com/
+Supported attributes as documented here https://m0k1.pw/widget

 * address - default ""
 * currency - default "faircoin"